Cheesy Grilled Potatoes

 Of course this homemade version is even better because I loaded them up with Cabot Seriously Sharp Cheddar Cheese.
 They’re seriously cheesy, seriously crispy and seriously delicious!
 I’ve already made them 4 times and the summer has just begun.
 I guarantee that these potatoes will become your new go-to side dish on the grill!

 - Red potatoes – these are my favorite potatoes for grilling.
 The skin is thin, so they don’t have to be peeled and they won’t fall apart when they’re on the grill.
 I do not recommend subbing in russet potatoes as they’re too starchy and will fall apart when grilled.
+Yukon gold potatoes or new potatoes will work for this recipe and can be used in place of, or in addition to, the red potatoes.

 - Olive oil – another neutral vegetable oil will also work, like avocado or canola oil.